The Ultimate Guide to SLI/SLO

 Even if the error budget is depleted, there is no need to respond during the middle of the night, so mute the burn rate alert outside of business hours.

-This is the policy we have adopted.
+This is the policy we follow.

 Compromise is also important.

-4. Cultivating an SLO culture
+4. Fostering an SLO culture

 Here are some steps to foster an SLO culture within your server team: